Bernie Snyder

-Bernard Austin Snyder (August 25, 1913 – April 15, 1999), was a Major League Baseball second baseman and shortstop who played in 1935 with the Philadelphia Athletics.
+Bernard Austin Snyder (August 25, 1913 – April 15, 1999) was an American Major League Baseball second baseman and shortstop who played in 1935 with the Philadelphia Athletics.
 He batted and threw right-handed.
 Snyder had a .344 batting average in 10 games, 11 hits in 32 at-bats, in his one-year career.

 He was born in Philadelphia, and died in Havertown, Pennsylvania.